Student Handbook 2015/2016

 Amphetamines (stimulants): Amphetamines, and their new derivatives “crystal,” “ice,” and Ecstasy (among other “street” names), are used for stimulation.
 These compounds are very addictive and may produce psychotic and violent behaviors.

 Heroin (narcotics): These are among some of the most addictive substances known.
 They produce a high or euphoria.
 Withdrawal can produce cramping, severe muscle aches, vomiting, diarrhea, fever and runny nose, sweating and cold sweats, and severe insomnia.
 Overdose is common and can result in death.
-Use of a shared needle can increase the risk of contracting HIV, hepatitis, and other infectious diseases.
+Needle-drug users are in a high-risk group for infections including hepatitis and human immunodeficiency virus, the precursor of AIDS.

 Medications and prescribed drugs are safe when used as prescribed for clinical conditions.
 However, many prescribed drugs have the potential for abuse when used recreationally.
 Those listed below are some of the most frequently abused, and can lead to dependence.
 When abused, these drugs can be dangerous.

 - Adderall, Concerta, Ritalin, etc. are stimulants and controlled by the Drug Enforcement Agency (DEA).
-These drugs are often prescribed for students who have been diagnosed with Attention Deficit Hyperactivity Disorder (ADHD).
-The risk from misuse of these drugs ranges from lack of sleep, high body temperature and irregular heartbeat to anger and hallucinations (psychosis) with severely disorganized thinking.
-For individuals abusing these stimulants, abrupt withdrawal may lead to significant mood changes including depression with a risk of self harm.
+These drugs are often prescribed for students who have been diagnosed with Attention Deficit Disorder (ADD) or ADHD.
+They are, however, used by some individuals who have do not have ADHD to increase alertness or recreationally for a “high.”
+Studies on the performance enhancement effects of stimulants are mixed and do not consistently show improved academic performance when these stimulants are taken by students without ADHD.
+The studies do consistently show significant risks associated with nonprescription use.
+The risk from misuse of these drugs ranges from lack of sleep and weight loss to the more severe risk of hallucinations (psychosis) with severely disorganized thinking.
+Individuals who develop psychosis have very poor insight and judgment and so continue to use the drugs in excess.
+For individuals abusing these stimulants, abrupt withdrawal may lead to significant mood changes including severe depression with a risk of self harm.

 - Codeine, Hydrocodone (Lortab and Vicodin), and Oxycodone (Percocet and OxyContin) are medications that are prescribed for severe pain.
-Use can cause drowsiness, nausea, confusion, addiction, and in oversdose, may cause slowed breathing and death.
+All these drugs can be addictive and may be abused for feeling anxious, sedation, falling asleep or to get a “buzz” or “high.”
+Addiction to pain medications is common and withdrawal can be very difficult to manage.

-- Xanax, Valium, and other benzodiazepine drugs are not recommended for ongoing management of anxiety.
+- Xanax, Valium, and other benzodiazepine drugs may be prescribed for acute short-term management of anxiety and panic attacks.
+They are not recommended for ongoing management of anxiety.
 Use of all benzodiazepine compounds can lead to psychological and physiological dependence.
-Symptoms associated with withdrawal from these drugs can include seizures.
-In combination with alcohol, both heart rate and breathing may slow to a degree that can lead to death.
+Symptoms associated with withdrawal from these drugs can be severe and include seizures.
+Barbiturates, also sedative medications, are no longer prescribed; these drugs can also lead to dependence.
+As with all sedatives, withdrawal symptoms can be dangerous and severe.
+Combination of these drugs with other central nervous system depressants can be dangerous.

 How can you help prevent prescription drug abuse?